 (b) Investigation into safety concerns related to the Marshfield #6 dam and GMP’s Emergency Action Plan.

 On September 21, 2018, the Vermont Public Utility Commission opened an investigation into Green Mountain Power Corporation’s proposed rate design changes to take effect April 1, 2019.
 A public hearing is scheduled on October 10, 2018, in Rutland.
 The deadline for intervention in this case is October 11, 2018.
 Prospective parties should intervene as soon as practicable.
 The Commission’s Order opening the investigation and schedule for the case may be found here.

 ePUC is an electronic filing and case management system that you can use to find information about Commission cases and read documents related to those cases.
-Many types of new cases can be filed in ePUC; subsequent phases of ePUC will go live later in 2017.
+Most types of new cases can be filed in ePUC; subsequent phases of ePUC will go live later in 2018.
 Information on how to use ePUC, including the current version of the Commission’s Procedures for Electronic Filing Using ePUC, is available.

 List of cases filed with the Commission prior to January 17, 2017, that will be processed in ePUC